edf-hpc/neos/_sources/usage.txt

 - NEOS internal output, including information, warning, errors reported by the software itself, as well as debug messages when `-d, --debug` flag is enabled on the command line.
-- outputs of sub-commands launched by scenarios.
+- outputs of sub-commands launched by scenarios (except when explicitely controlled by the scenarios).

 By default, all these outputs are mixed within stdout and stderr of NEOS process.
 The sub-commands outputs can be redirected in a logfile using the